Senior Pet Wellness Care

 On average, a pet is considered a senior by about age 7.
 However, senior status varies depending on your pet’s breed and size.
 Smaller dogs tend to live longer than larger dogs, and cats generally live longer than dogs.
 We can help you determine what life stage your pet is in.

 Diagnosing diseases and certain conditions early is important throughout a pet’s life, but it becomes even more critical when your dog or cat enters his or her senior years.
-A year without an exam for a dog is approximately equivalent to 5-7 years without an exam for a human, so we recommend exams every 6 months.
+A year without an exam for a dog is approximately equivalent to 5-7 years without an exam for a human, so we recommend you bring your pet to our Sicklerville, New Jersey veterinary practice every 6 months for a comprehensive exam.
 The risks of arthritis, cancer, diabetes, heart disease, hormone disorders, and kidney and liver problems all increase with age.
 In addition, dogs and cats may not show any signs of even serious diseases until they are quite advanced.
 Some of the more noticeable changes you may see are:

 - Decreased activity